w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ## Upgrades

-The upgrades to Avalanche are administered by the protocol developers at Avax Labs.
+The upgrades to Avalanche are administered by the protocol developers at [Ava Labs](https://www.avalabs.org/).
 On Polkadot, the forkless upgrades are administered and deployed through the on-chain governance.

 ## In the physical realm